vseventer/markmyjourney/content/blog/20170311-the-northern-cities-of-england.md

 {{< photo "IMG_3003.JPG" >}}

 ## Manchester
 The drive from Liverpool to Manchester takes about an hour, and you’ll end up in Englands’ second biggest city.
-We parked near the city center, and started exploring the city on its
+We started our walking tour on the northwestern side of the city center, where you can find the Manchester Cathedral.
+The cathedral is about 600 years old, although reconstructed throughout the centuries.
+You can visit the cathedral for free, so worth a short visit.

+{{< photo "IMG_3013.JPG" >}}

+From the cathedral we walked south, deeper into the city.
+Most of the center consists of pedestrian shopping streets, and plenty of larger shopping malls.

 {{< photo "IMG_3014.JPG" >}}

-{{< photo "IMG_3013.JPG" >}}
+One of the most special buildings in Manchester is the John Rylands Library.
+It has a totally different style than Liverpool’s Central Library we visitied earlier that day, but is equally beautiful.
+The library was built in Victorian Gothic style, and has the appearance of a church.
+As with the Manchester Cathedral, entry is free.

 {{< photo "IMG_3017.JPG" >}}

+Our last stop in Manchester was the Town Hall on Albert Square.
+As many buildings in the city, it is also built in Victorian Gothic style, in the mid-19th century.
+In front of the Town Hall you can see the Albert Memorial, commemorating Prince Albert who died of typhoid in 1861.
+There are several Albert Memorials around the United Kingdom, the most famous one being located in Kensington Gardens in London.

 {{< photo "IMG_3023.JPG" >}}

 ## Leeds